Skip to footer content

 };

-// Add page numbers to PDF programmatically
+// Add a footer with automatic page numbers

 renderer.RenderingOptions.HtmlFooter = new HtmlHeaderFooter()